affnnx/smart-contract/README.md

 6.you'll be able to see your transactions and addresses in the deployment area.

-There you go, you have
+7.There you go, you have successfully deployed your smart contract.

+8.now, to test it we need fake EGLD tokens.re-visit wallet/elrond.com, sign in and select "faucets" from the panel.follow it you'll get your tokens.

+9.now, comeback to playground and in the deployment panel click on interactions.choose any of the 2 triggers(add/getsum) and proceed.

+10.after completion, you'll be able to see your transactions in the address button of your deployment panels.

-your simple smart contract.
+congrats you've created your own smart contracts.